-Employees shall normally work a 9/80 work schedule.
-Employees working a 9/80 work schedule will have a regular day off every other week as determined by the City.
-For such employees working a 9/80 work schedule, each employee's designated workweek shall begin exactly four hours after the start of his/her eight-hour shift on the day of the week that corresponds to the employee's alternating regular day off.
+Employees working a 9/80 work schedule will have a regular day off every other week as determined by the CITY.
+For such employees working a 9/80 work schedule, each employee's designated workweek shall begin exactly four hours after the start of their eight-hour shift on the day of the week that corresponds to the employee's alternating regular day off.